 We’re calling on Governor Evers to order all counties to immediately stop enforcing Act 292, and to work with the legislature to repeal this law.
 Sign our petition to urge Governor Evers to take immediate action.

 For more information on how you or your organization can get involved, sign up for our email list to receive updates.
-You can also help put pressure on those in power by using #WIFights292 on Twitter and Facebook.
+You can also help put pressure on Governor Evers and the legislature by using the #WIFights292 hashtag on Twitter and Facebook.

 - National Advocates for Pregnant Women: Pregnancy and Drug Use: The Facts

 - If you have used alcohol or other controlled substances in the past or since you became pregnant, or you are in medically assisted treatment, consider talking with a lawyer before you disclose this information to your health care provider.
 Also, your medical provider should know that they are not required to violate your confidentiality by reporting your pregnancy and drug or alcohol use to anyone.